 I know nothing about F1.
 Where do I start?

 Welcome!
-Our yearly Preseason Primer episode is designed to be the perfect introduction to the F1 newcomer (if we do say so ourselves)!
+Our yearly Preseason Primer episode assumes no prior racing knowledge, and is designed to be the perfect introduction to the F1 newcomer (if we do say so ourselves)!

 How can I watch F1 in the United States?